grafana/google-sheets-datasource/docs/sources/setup/authentication.md

 To generate an API Key, refer to the following steps:

-1. Navigate into Grafana and click on the menu option on the top left.
-1. Browse to the **Connections** menu and then click on the **Data sources**.
-1. Click on the Google Sheets data source plugin which you have installed.
-1. Go to its settings tab and at the bottom, you will find the **Connection** section.
 1. Select the **API Key** in the Authentication type.
 1. Open the [Credentials page](https://console.developers.google.com/apis/credentials) in the Google API Console.
 1. Click Create Credentials and then click API key.